miklevin/MikeLev.in/_posts/2025-10-23-javascript-seo-for-orphaned-products-a-tactical-pivot.md

 Okay, it's still only past 11:00 AM and I got that done.
-This leaves me with a decent chunk of time and I would really like to screen-share my audience for my 12:00 meeting in on the CGA part of the work, or at least a portion of it, so that he can see the magic show.
+This leaves me with a decent chunk of time and I would really like to screen-share my audience for my 12:00 meeting in on the CCGA part of the work, or at least a portion of it, so that he can see the magic show.
 But this is the 1st half of the call in the can.
 You've got orphaned URLs?
 We've got crawl-paths in!